 This lavash dough is then rolled into a very thin round disc and cooked in either a hot clay oven or sometimes a wood or brick oven.
 Today, many people use a non-stick pan, wok, or griddle pan.

-In Turkish cuisine, lavash bread is served as one of the sides for kabobs and used to make wraps, also known as dürüm.
-This wrap is made using lavash breads and kebabs.
+In Turkish cuisine, lavas bread is served as one of the sides for kebabs and used to make wraps, also known as dürüm.

 To pinpoint the origin of lavaş is very difficult because many cultures and cuisines have influenced each other extremely over the last few decades, even centuries!